When you buy through our links, we may earn an affiliate commission.

 |Y or Y1||Yellow|

-Note: If you are using a Power Extender Kit, you will not have a C wire.
+Note: If you use a Power Extender Kit, you will not have a C wire.

 Incorrect Ecobee Thermostat Calibration